Chives: Benefits, Dosage, Side Effects, Drug Interactions, and Other Important Information

 Chives: Conclusion

 Chives can be a tasty and lively addition to a variety of dishes and styles of cooking from around the world.
 Nutritionally speaking, Chives have a wide range of compounds that support bone health, fighting cancer, skin health, and more.
-Generally, there are little to no side effects of consuming Chives, but please be sure to take into consideration the advice of your trusted health care professionals as well as medications you already take when considering its use as a dietary supplement.
+Generally, there are little to no side effects of consuming Chives, but please be sure to take into consideration the advice of your trusted health care as well as medications you already take when considering its use as a dietary supplement.
 Hopefully, this article has helped you perceive Chives as more than a cousin to onions and garlic as well as a delicious way to promote your health.

 References: